JWerbrouck/CBA-MIDI-emulator/README.md

 * This is a test version: bugs will be present.
 In rare cases notes may keep playing (e.g. changing octaves while a key is still pressed).
 All signals are killed when the 'END' button is pressed.

 WOW the threshold for learning accordion was never lower => everyone has a computer keyboard #everyoneAccordion
-& You don't need to buy one of those €3000 MIDI accordions anymore!

 ## Keyboards
 ### C on first row - AZERTY (Belgian)